robotsthatdream/diversity_algorithms/README.md

 ## Content

-This package contains the code of diversity algorithms, including Novelty Search, ...
+This package contains the code of diversity algorithms, including Novelty Search and QD algorithms.

 The name of the different packages are self-explaining.
 Experiments contains the source files of the experiments, this is propbably the first place to look at if you want to look at how the code is structured and called for an experiment.